newrelic/infra-integrations-sdk/README.md

 executable.
 If the `NR_JMX_TOOL` variable is not set, the SDK will use `/usr/bin/nrjmx` by default.

+### HTTP support

+GoSDK v3 provides a helper HTTP package to create secure HTTPS clients that require loading credentials from a Certificate Authority Bundle (stored in a file or in a directory).You can read more [here](https://github.com/newrelic/infra-integrations-sdk/blob/master/docs/toolset/http.md).

 ## Contributing Code

 We welcome code contributions (in the form of pull requests) from our user